The most common complications of transfusion are

 Most febrile reactions are treated successfully with acetaminophen and, if necessary, diphenhydramine.
 Patients should also be treated (eg, with acetaminophen) before future transfusions.
 If a recipient has experienced more than one febrile reaction, special leukoreduction filters are used during future transfusions; most hospitals use prestorage, leukoreduced blood components.

-Transfusion-associated graft-vs-host disease (GVHD—see also Other complications) is usually caused by transfusion of products containing immunocompetent lymphocytes to an immunocompromised host.
-The donor lymphocytes attack host tissues.
-GVHD can occur occasionally in immunocompetent patients if they receive blood from a donor (usually a close relative) who is homozygous for an HLA haplotype for which they are heterozygous.
+Transfusion-associated graft-vs-host disease (see also Graft Rejection and Graft-vs-Host Disease) is usually caused by transfusion of products containing immunocompetent lymphocytes to an immunocompromised host.
+The donor lymphocytes attack host tissues because host immune system cannot destroy donor lymphocytes.
+Graft-vs-host disease can occur occasionally in immunocompetent patients if they receive blood from a donor (usually a close relative) who is homozygous for an human leukocyte antigen (HLA) haplotype for which they are heterozygous.
 Symptoms and signs include fever, rash (centrifugally spreading rash becoming erythroderma with bullae), vomiting, watery and bloody diarrhea, lymphadenopathy, and pancytopenia due to bone marrow aplasia.
 Jaundice and elevated liver enzyme levels are also common.
-GVHD occurs 4 to 30 days after transfusion and is diagnosed based on clinical suspicion and skin and bone marrow biopsies.
+Graft-vs-host disease occurs 4 to 30 days after transfusion and is diagnosed based on clinical suspicion and skin and bone marrow biopsies.
 GVHD has > 90% mortality because no specific treatment is available.

-Prevention of GVHD is with irradiation (to damage DNA of the donor lymphocytes) of all transfused blood products.
+Prevention of graft-vs-host disease is with irradiation (to damage DNA of the donor lymphocytes) of all transfused blood products.
 It is done

 Treatment with corticosteroids and other immunosuppressants, including those used for solid organ transplantation, is not an indication for blood irradiation.